 - Received a keyword argument "study".
 This will always be "S16/N20" when called from this module.
-Other exceptions are raised by vice.yields.ccsne.fractional.

-We provide core collapse supernova yields for non-rotating progenitors at solar metallicity only as reported by Sukhold et al. (2016) under the N20 explosion engine.
+We provide core collapse supernova yields for non-rotating progenitors at solar metallicity only as reported by Sukhbold et al. (2016) under the N20 explosion engine.